 Boot room panelling

 Panelling is by no means a necessity, but adding some to your boot room walls will give it a homely, farmhouse feel.
 For a traditional look, panel the wall halfway up and paint it in a contrasting colour to the walls.
 If you prefer a more modern vibe, panel the whole wall with an interesting pattern and paint it the same colour as the rest of the walls.
+Find out how to install your own wood panelling here.

 This will add texture and depth to your space.
 If you need some inspiration, take a look at how Abi used MDF panels to transform a room in our roundup of the best lockdown DIY projects.